larsks/rdo-hangout-multinode-packstack-slides/slides.md

 ## The answers file

+You can set all sorts of parameters on the command line...

+    packstack --allinone --os-quantum-install=y --provision-demo=n \
+      --provision-all-in-one-ovs-bridge=n

-You can set all sorts of parameters on the command line, but I like to generate an "answers" file and edit it:
+...but I like to generate an "answers" file and edit it:

     # packstack --gen-answer-file packstack-answers.txt